-The scheme is classified as a 'last-man standing arrangement'.
-Therefore the company is potentially liable for other participating employers' obligations if those employers are unable to meet their share of the scheme deficit following withdrawal from the scheme.
+The Growth Plan is classified as a 'last-man standing arrangement', which means that the company is potentially liable for other participating employers' obligations if those employers are unable to meet their share of the scheme deficit following withdrawal from the scheme.
 Participating employers are legally required to meet their share of the scheme deficit on an annuity purchase basis on withdrawal from the scheme.